scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

 The use of computational methods for chemistry is ubiquitous and few modern chemists retain the initial skepticism of the field :cite:`kohnNobelLectureElectronic1999,schaeferMethyleneParadigmComputational1986`.
 Machine learning has been further earmarked :cite:`meyerMachineLearningComputational2019,dralQuantumChemistryAge2020,schuttUnifyingMachineLearning2019` as an effective accelerator for computational chemistry at every level, from DFT :cite:`gaoMachineLearningCorrection2016` to alchemical searches :cite:`deComparingMoleculesSolids2016` and saddle point searches :cite:`asgeirssonExploringPotentialEnergy2018`.
 Reproducibility :cite:`pengReproducibleResearchComputational2011,sandveTenSimpleRules2013` in all fields of computational research, and has spawned a veritable flock of methodological and programmatic advances :cite:`communityTuringWayHandbook2019`, including the sophisticated provenance tracking of AiiDA :cite:`pizziAiiDAAutomatedInteractive2016,huberAiiDAScalableComputational2020`.

 Dataset bias :cite:`engstromIdentifyingStatisticalBias2020,blumRecoveringBiasedData2019,rahamanSpectralBiasNeural2019` has gained prominence in the machine learning literature, but has not yet percolated through to the chemical sciences community.
 At its core, the argument for dataset biases in generic machine learning problems of image and text classification, can be linked to the difficulty in obtaining labeled results for training purposes.
 This is not an issue in the physical sciences at all, as the training data is always labeled without human intervention.
 There is still a strong tendency to focus on "benchmark" datasets and results :cite:`hojaQM7XComprehensiveDataset2020,seniorProteinStructurePrediction2019`.
 Compute is expensive, and the reproduction of data which is openly available is not a valid scientific endeavor.
-In the following sections, we will outline ~wailord~, a library which implements a two level structure for interacting with ORCA :cite:`neeseORCAQuantumChemistry2020` to implement an end-to-end workflow to analyse and prepare datasets.
+In the following sections, we will outline ~wailord~, a library which implements a two level structure for interacting with ORCA :cite:`neeseORCAProgramSystem2012` to implement an end-to-end workflow to analyse and prepare datasets.

+In particular, we shall understand this library from the lens of what is often known as a design pattern in the practice of computational science and engineering.
+That is, a template or description to solve commonly occurring problems in the design of programs.

 Structure and Implementation
 ----------------------------